maniospas/BlomblyVM---Design-Vision/README.md

 *A virtual machine of the code block assembly language.*

-This repository holds the design concept of the VM alongside a Python implementation.
+This repository holds the design concept of the VM and compiler alongside Python implementations.

 ## Blombly VM specification